-C1 The community facility should be located as identified in Figure 41 Area designation of a community facility.
+C1 The community facility should be located as identified in Figure 41 Area design construction of a community facility.

-C2 The community facility must convenient
+C2 The community facility must are conveniences.

-- conveniences. - The minimum area of the community facility is 100m2, including conveniences.
+- The minimum area of the community facility is 100m2, including conveniences.
 C3 - C4 The community facility may incorporate a privately operated cafe. - The community facility should clearly address the public domain.
-C5 - Public conveniences should be incorporated in building developments generally, and should C6 cater for the needs of people with mobility disabilities such as the elderly, and the needs ant and very property of the service of parents with infants. - The provision of natural light and ventation to public conveniences is highly desirable.
+C5 - C6 Public conveniences should be incorporated in boilding developments generally, and should cater for the needs of people with mobility of sabilities such as the elderly, and the needs ant and very provide an of parents with infants. - The provision of natural light and verification to public conveniences is highly desirable.